unnati914/Care4ther-/README.md

 *Why this project is important*
 To prevent accidents , this is the app that can tell the location of the accident and it could prevent the accidents.

+*FEATURES OF THE APP*
+The app is made using Java language, various features are being added in the app like.. alert system for an accident,sensors,etc

 Try implementing this project and suggest changes:)
 Happy Learning!